Zsazsa Zaturnnah (film): Development

 In June 2019, a teaser for the animated Zsa Zsa Zaturnnah was posted at Facebook by Rocketsheep Studio, the same animation production company that made Saving Sally.
 Zaturnnah's creator, Vergara, himself penned the screenplay after he wrote a spec script to adapt the story into an animated feature.
-Vergara, however, originally expected to develop a television series for the character but when he was approached by Liongoren to do a new full-length film, he accepted it, although he was initially hesitant about making another film for Zsazsa Zaturnnah.
+Vergara, however, originally expected to develop an animated television series based on the character but when he was approached by Liongoren to do a new full-length film, he accepted it, although he was initially hesitant about making another film for Zsazsa Zaturnnah.

 Pre-production

 Over six years of production, the film received support from the ICOF Fund, targeting co-productions and backed by Filipino state agency FDCP with ₱10,000,000 pesos provided.
 The film spent almost 4 years in development but, due to the animation process, needs to raise an additional $40,000 (₱2.3 million) to finish the film within two years through a Kickstarter campaign, which successfully raised $49,773 with 508 backers.

-Phi Palmos was cast at the 2025 Annecy International Animation Film Festival, who reprised his role from the musical theater production, while the remaining cast members were cast in undisclosed roles.
+Due to a lengthy production and slow animation process with spend more than 6 years of development, it is projected to be complete in 2026 after the campaign has already been funded.

+Animation

+Animation services were provided by Friendly Foes, Heson Studio, Rocketsheep Studio, Shockwave Animation, Studio Corvus, and Studio Diwa.

+Distribution

+According to Variety, the film is stated to premiere at film festivals in 2024 such as Cannes and Toronto with UK-based independent production company SC Films International acquired North American and international distribution rights, with Simon Crowe served as an executive producer, while Nathan Studios acquired Philippine rights.

 Release

-According to Variety, the film is stated to premiere at film festivals in 2024 such as Cannes and Toronto with UK-based independent production company SC Films International as a distributor for international rights, with Simon Crowe serving as an executive producer.

-Due to a lengthy production and slow animation process, it is projected to be complete in 2026 after the campaign has already been funded.
+An unfinished version of the film was initially presented at the 2025 Annecy International Animation Film Festival, with Phi Palmos was cast as the main character, who reprised his role from the musical theater production, while the remaining cast members were unveiled including Adrienne Vergara, Io Balanon, Sig Pecho and Joelle Yuvienco.

+Reception

+At the 30th Fantasia International Film Festival, the film won the Bronze Audience Award for animated films.